-A promising reporting practice identified by research highlights the link between biodiversity and nature with other environmental topics that are commonly disclosed.
-20% of the companies referred to biodiversity, forests and nature when reporting on management responses to climate change and water stewardship.
-For example, climate mitigation through both reduction of emissions from deforestation and carbon offsetting via protection and restoration of biodiversity-rich areas, and water stewardship through conservation and restoration of freshwater and marine ecosystems.
+A promising reporting practice identified by research highlights the link between biodiversity and nature with other environmental topics that are more commonly disclosed.
+20% of the companies linked biodiversity, forests, and nature in general management and impacts of climate change (mitigation through both reduction of emissions from deforestation and carbon offsetting via protection and restoration of biodiversity-rich areas) and water stewardship (conservation and restoration of freshwater and marine ecosystems).